cs3org/OCM-API/README.md

 # Share Acceptance Notification
 In response to a Share Creation Notification, the Receiving Server MAY discover the OCM API of the Sending Server, starting from the `<fqdn>` part of the `sender` field in the Share Creation Notification.
-Note that the `sender` field is not allowed to contain a Vanity OCM Address, so the fallback to SRV DNS records is not necessary in this OCM API discovery process.

 If the OCM API of the Sending Server is successfully discovered, the Receiving Server MAY make a HTTP POST request